ViLourenco/my-calendar-pro/readme.txt

    the page you have edited or created.
 You should see your calendar.
 Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

+* My Calendar Submissions has been replaced by My Calendar PRO.
+All licenses have been transferred to the new plug-in.

 == Changelog ==

 = Future =

-* My Calendar Submissions has been replaced by My Calendar PRO.
-All licenses have been transferred to the new plug-in.

-FEATURES FOR MC PRO
-* Feature: limiting of viewing categories to specific member groups /*
+* Feature: limiting of viewing categories to specific member groups
-	Use: mc_category_fields, passed $cur_cat
-	Add settings fields to category saved as options showing which member groups can see that ID */
 * Feature: limit ability to enter categories by member groups
-* Import from RSS/iCal
 * Create selectable event details templates
 * Make only portions of events private (e.g., time and location for children's events, etc.)
 * Add option to set event alarm or notification in .ics outputs